-If your claim for benefits has been turned down because of your employee status, contact our office so we can discuss whether there are grounds to challenge that decision so you can get the benefits you’re entitled to under the law.
+If your claim for benefits has been turned down because of your employment status, contact our office so we can discuss whether there are grounds to challenge that decision so you can get the benefits you’re entitled to under the law.

 What Happens If Your Employer is a Non-Subscriber

 If your employer hasn’t purchased an insurance policy to cover work-related injuries or illnesses, and your injury was caused by your employer’s negligence, it could be sued to compensate you for the harm you suffered.
 You could recover from the assets your employer has, depending on the legal entity owning the business.
 Your employer may also be self-insured for worker’ comp, meaning it has its own insurance plan that provides benefits and covers injuries to employees while on the job.

 How a Construction Accident Lawyer Can Help

 Waldman Legal Group provides representation to people injured or made ill because of their job.
-Workers compensation law and procedures can be complex.
+Workers’ compensation laws and procedures can be complex.
 Going it alone could allow an employer or insurance company to walk away from their responsibilities to you.

 Even if your claim is accepted, while receiving benefits there could be dozens of ways an insurance company can try to short-change you with your income and medical benefits.
 Our construction accident lawyers help our clients get all the benefits they deserve and are entitled to under the law.
 We understand how Texas’ workers’ compensation laws and system work.
 Waldman Legal Group won’t tolerate an employer or insurance company trying to avoid its responsibilities and trying to cheat one of our clients.